phillipkirk/cpp/README.md

 ## Calculator

-A simple C++ calculator, once compiled asks for two numbers and an operand then calculates and returns the result.
+A simple C++ calculator, once compiled asks for two numbers, both integars, and an operand then calculates and returns the result.

 - \+ Plus
 - \- Minus
 - \* Multiply
 - / Divide
 - % Modulus

+## Expanded Calculator

+As Calculator but without the % (modulus) operator, but works with float datatypes